A celebration of the West Virginia Rotarians of District 7530

 (The Club presentations will be divided into two groups –

-First group will present on Saturday morning 11:00 a.m.; the other group presents Saturday afternoon around 3:00 p.m.)
+First group will present on Saturday morning 11:00 a.m.; Second group presents Saturday afternoon around 3:00 p.m.)

 2:00 p.m. – 3:00 p.m.: Business Meeting